MariaSzarek/Tasker/README.md

    ```

 #### Running the Application
-To initialize the database and create migrations for your models, follow these steps:
+Execute these steps to start the application, ensuring that the database is updated and any necessary migrations are applied
 1. Make migrations: generate migration files based on changes to models:

    ```bash
    python manage.py makemigrations
    ```

-2. Apply migrations: execute the migrations and update the database schema accordingly:
+2. Apply migrations: execute the migrations and create or update the database schema accordingly:

    ```bash
    python manage.py migrate
    ```

-3. Create superuser:
+3. Create superuser (execute after initially creating the database, skip this when updating the database):

    ```bash
    python manage.py createsuperuser